vmware-tanzu-learning/cnd-config-practices-eduk8s/workshop-instructions/content/exercises/01-configuring-an-app.md

 ## Manage local properties

-Running your application with environment variables in the command line every time is a pain.
+Running your application with environment variables at the command line every time is a pain.
 You can
 [leverage Gradle](https://cloudnative.tips/configuring-a-java-application-for-local-development-60e2c9794ca7)